 I’ll spare you the details of how we made the documentary, but here are the highlights:

 - My big break came from receiving two fancy journalism fellowships, the first funded by the Bill & Melinda Gates Foundation, and the second by the Pulitzer Center on Crisis Reporting.
 Both fellowships came with stipends that provided money to travel to Kenya to begin filming.

 - The camera situation.
 My old boss, bless him, struck me a deal.
 He said if I’d agree to produce a few news stories during my travels to Kenya, he’d lend me one of the station’s photographers.
 I took the offer and ran.
 (Later, he surprised me again by giving me access to the TV station’s editing rooms after the 10PM newscast to work overnights with my team of volunteer editors.)

-- The film won a few film festival awards, including Audience Award for Best Documentary at the Nashville Film Festival, but honestly, that places a far second behind our own fundraising premiere at Nashville’s TPAC Theater.
+- The documentary won a few film festival awards, including Audience Award for Best Documentary at the Nashville Film Festival, but honestly, the real high point for me was our own fundraising premiere at Nashville’s TPAC Theater.
 Thanks to a team of helpers who came alongside me to put the event together, we raised $230,000 for Milton’s health clinic in Kenya.
 I was tired, jobless, and broke, but that was truly one of the most magical nights of my life.

 This is the behind-the-scenes video we made for our press kit that went to film festivals.